vlitzke/kitchenflies/DNAseq/15_GeoModel/README.md

 still didn't work - i looked, and possibly it has to do something with a missing genotype? so i redid it with the no missing genotypes file

-but shangzhe says thats not it, so we checked the DrosEU dataset and they have triploids! so I filtered the same way I did in 12_postfilter section
+but shangzhe says thats not it, so we checked the DrosEU dataset and they have triploids! so I filtered the same way I did in 12_postfilter section for biallelic sites only then creatd an index (tabix) then merged them: `bcftools merge dest_ann_biallelic.vcf.gz SNPs_clean_ann_biallelic_filtered.vcf.gz -o kitchAndDros.vcf.gz`

+Then I need to create an input text file of the sample names

+So I got the list of names: `bcftools query -l kitchAndDros.vcf.gz > sampleNames.txt` and then you need to put a tab in between that and the population (so I rewrote the first two bits, for example AT-Mau for Austria, Mautenbach) , saved it as a new text file

 Going to start by using Dsuite.